okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 >**Note:** Ensure that you modify the project code's data store with a user that belongs to your org.

 You might want to create the external service yourself.
-If so, use the following sections that detail the code that parses the SAML assertion inline hook call, checks the data store, and then responds to Okta.
+If so, use the following sections that detail a portion of the code that parses the SAML assertion inline hook call, checks the data store, and then responds to Okta.

 ### Parse the SAML assertion inline hook